Microsoft Dataverse: the backbone of your Power Platform solutions

 • Data lifecycle management

 Implementing strong Dataverse governance might seem daunting, but the investment is well worth your time.
-A well-governed Dataverse environment translates to increased efficiency and greater user confidence.
+A well-governed Dataverse environment translates into increased efficiency and greater user confidence.
 Clear ownership of data reduces confusion and bottlenecks within your organization, while robust security measures minimize the chance of data breaches or compliance violations.
 Most importantly, good governance fosters trust in your Power Platform solutions and encourages widespread adoption.

 Security model